karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 	var $div = $('<div class="error">').appendTo($('#header'));

+Where `appendTo` adds are newly created object as a child of the specified jQuery object (the element with an id of `header` in this case).

 ### AJAX ###
-jQuery has a handful of methods which makes writing ajax code simple.
-The first two are `$.get` and `$.post` which, as you can probably guess, issue an ajax `get` and `post` respectively.
+jQuery has a handful of methods which makes writing AJAX code simple.
+The first two are `$.get` and `$.post` which, as you can probably guess, issue an AJAX `get` and `post` respectively.
 They both take 4 parameters: the URL, the data, a callback, and a return type:

 	$.get('/user', {id: 123}, function(response, status)
 	{